Slow load time usually comes down to a large number of screens within the prototype, large images, and/or lots of hotspots within each screen.

 For large prototypes:

-If using Craft Sync, you can export your prototype with a pixel density of 1x.
-This will help reduce the overall size of your project.
+- If using Craft Sync, you can export your prototype with a pixel density of 1x.
+This will help reduce the overall size of your file.
 To learn more, check out this article: How do I set pixel density in Craft?